 Luke McCloud’s practice focuses on complex civil matters, with an emphasis on patent litigation.
 He also represents clients in connection with white collar criminal defense matters.
 Luke has represented corporations and individuals as trial counsel in a broad range of substantive areas of litigation, including contract disputes, intellectual property, securities and derivative litigation, and professional liability matters.
-And he has litigated appeals throughout the federal system, including at the U.S. Supreme Court.
-In 2020, Luke was recognized by The Legal 500 as a Rising Star—General Commercial Disputes.

 - Trial and appellate counsel for biopharmaceutical company in BPCIA dispute.

 - Trial counsel for multinational diagnostics company in patent dispute.